osmcode/osmium-tool/man/osmium-tags-filter.md

 that have an additional "type=multipolygon" or "type=boundary" tag.

 By default, objects that match any of the expressions are written to the output.
-That is, **n/shop n/amenity** would match nodes with either tag.
+That is, "n/shop n/amenity" would match nodes with either tag.
 Use the **-a/\--and** to require matching all of the expressions.
 For example, the same expressions would match only nodes with both tags present at once.
+Note that each type is matched separately: "highway w/name" would match all objects with a `highway` tag, but for ways it would require a non-empty name.

 # DIAGNOSTICS